About Aqueduct Cottage

 You can continue to make donations by calling us on 01773 881188 or sending a cheque to Derbyshire Wildlife Trust, Sandy Hill, Main Street, Middleton, Derbyshire, DE4 4LR

-As a result of raising these funds, this has enabled us to begin working on the cottage this summer.
-Any additional funds will be used to support better access into Lea Wood, to provide interpretation panels to explain the cottage's fascinating history and place in nature, and support landscaping work to the additional buildings.
+Any additional funds will be used to support better access into Lea Wood, to provide interpretation panels to explain the cottage's place in nature and a possible wilder Derwent valley, and support landscaping work to the additional buildings.